psunlpgroup/ConEntail/README.md

 ```

 Evaluation

+For evaluation, you have to make sure you have downloaded individual datasets through crossfit or from huggingface datasets (and put the data in `raw_data/gym`).
+You don't have to download all the datasets.
+As long as you have a dataset of interest, you can modify the scripts below for a customized evaluation.

 e.g., zero-shot evaluation, see [example](./scripts/eval_models_on_tasks_0shot.sh) for complete scripts, and you can use for-loop to run multiple models on multiple test sets.
 Few-shot evaluation: [here](./scripts/finetune_15_100_shot_bert.sh) and [here](./scripts/finetune_15_100_shot_bart.sh)